mmikram/flutter/README.md

-# ocr_ovd_mobile
+# Flutter sample news application

 A new Flutter project.

-## Getting Started
+## Getting Started with Bloc, get_it, Retrofit, auto_route and freezed packages

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application .

 A few resources to get you started if this is your first Flutter project: